-Natural arches, also called natural bridges as they resemble bridges, are some of the most incredible geological formations on the planet, which show the uncanny power of Mother Nature.
-They typically form after the collapse of the lower softer stone layer under the hard caprock due to the erosion from water or weather.
+Natural arches, also called natural bridges as they resemble bridges, are some of the most incredible geological formations on the planet, and show the uncanny power of Mother Nature.
+They typically form after the collapse of the lower softer stone layer under the hard cap rock due to erosion from water or weather.
 They can be found in many parts of the world.
 And in China, you have many chances to admire these majestic and beautiful natural wonders.

 1. Tianmen Mountain

 Location: Tianmen Mountian National Park, 8km from Zhangjiajie City, Hunan Province

 Tianmen Mountian, literally meaning Heaven's Gate Mountain, is the highest mountain in this area, with a height of 1518.6 meters (4,982 feet).
 What makes this mountain famous is the marvelous natural miracle called Tianmen Cave.

 Tianmen Cave is a formally mountain-penetrating karst cave formed naturally as a result of water erosion no later than 48 A.D., according to research.
 In the year 263, the back of the cave collapsed, forming the arch, like a gate to heaven.
 Heaven seems visible through this gate hanging on the towering cliff, thus the mountain's name was changed.

 The majestic Heaven's Gate Mountain